 One reason oil companies have adopted film is for promotional and public relations purposes, to draw attention to their activities and make them more visible, while also hiding undesirable or unanticipated aspects of oil extraction.
 Yet, this ‘useful animation’ (Cook et al. 2023), in common with other ‘useful cinema’ (Acland and Wasson 2011), ‘films of fact’ (Boon 2008), ‘non-theatrical film’ (Slide 1992), ‘sponsored film’ (Prelinger 2006), or ‘commissioned film’ (Hediger and Vonderau 2009), is often intended for specialised purposes and specific audiences that result in the films being unseen by the general public.
 Such films’ utilitarian purposes also mean they often do not adhere to prevailing expectations of cinematic art or entertainment, and have consequently been disregarded in critical, scholarly, and archival practices, at least prior to the recent sources cited above.
 That aesthetic difference of animated oil films was the result of its application to visualise oil in new ways, to reveal otherwise obscured or unobservable phenomenon, such as the deep time of oil formation, the subterranean extraction of oil, or the molecular transformations of refinery, while also stripping away and hiding unnecessary or unwanted details.
-This article thus asks of this industry: What do we mean by describing it as ‘hidden’?
+This article thus asks of this industry: what do we mean by describing it as ‘hidden’?
 How is it hidden and by whom?
 By what aesthetic means do such films hide or reveal their subject?

 This article begins by reviewing relevant literature in animation studies and environmental and energy humanities to understand why this industry and the films arising from it have been lacunae, largely hidden from scholarly work at the intersection of the two fields of study.
 Following this, it examines the workings of the industry to understand its institutions and practices and its existence as an alternative screen industry running in parallel with, but often distinct from, the better-known entertainment industry dominated by Hollywood studios.
 Finally, it examines the aesthetic use of animation within oil industry films to understand the ways this form of filmmaking both conceals and reveals different aspects of oil extraction and exploitation, including their implications for the present-day climate crisis.
 While the observations raised are intended to have broad applicability, each section uses examples drawn from the animated films made for BP by British animation studios during the twentieth century, and especially the 1951 film We’ve Come a Long Way made by the Halas and Batchelor animation studio.
 This focus ensures suitably detailed and specific observations are made, while demonstrating methods and ideas that could be extended to other periods, countries, and types of animated films.
-The conclusion explore these wider implications of the findings of this article.
+The conclusion explores these wider implications of the findings of this article.

 Hidden Oil, Hidden Animation

 The idea that oil is hidden is a recurring but contested one in scholarly literature on the topic.
 In the modern world, echoing the quotation from Wenzel in the introduction to this article, oil seems to be at once everywhere and nowhere, depending on where the observer is viewing from.
 Is it the substance itself, crude oil and its derivatives, that are unseen?
 Is it the infrastructures of oil extraction and exploitation that are kept out of sight?
-Is it the social and political ‘hidden hand’ of big oil that is concealed?
+Is it the social and political “hidden hand” of big oil that is concealed?
 Is it an absence of cultural representations of oil in the arts and entertainment?